 - In the first stage, the tire will be reinflated with a sealing compound and air.
-After the tire has been reinflated, you will need to drive the vehicle a short distance (approximately two miles) to activate the sealing compound inside the tire. - In the second stage, you will need to check the tire pressure and, if necessary, adjust tire inflation to its proper pressure.
+After the tire has been reinflated, you will need to drive the vehicle a short distance (approximately 4 miles [6 km]) to distribute the sealant in the tire. - In the second stage, you will need to check the tire pressure and adjust, if necessary, to the vehicle's tire inflation pressure.

-First stage: Reinflating the tire with sealing compound and air
+First stage: Reinflating the tire with sealing compound and air Preparation